kjolley/BIGSdb_documentation/dbase_setup.rst

   * Host name/IP address of machine hosting isolate database, default 'localhost'.

+* isolate_submission_supporting_files

+  * Set to 'yes' to allow supporting files to be added to isolate submissions.
+    These are not usually required for isolates so this is disabled by default.

 * itol_record_limit

   * Overrides the maximum number of records that can be included in an ITOL